chilipeppr/widget-terminal/README.md

           </tr>
       </thead>
       <tbody>
-      <tr valign="top"><td>/com-chilipeppr-widget-terminal/com-chilipeppr-widget-serialport/recvVersion</td><td>When we ask the Serial Port JSON Server widget to send us back the version from the /requestVersion signal, we receive it back on this signal.</td></tr>
+      <tr valign="top"><td>/com-chilipeppr-widget-terminal/com-chilipeppr-widget-serialport/recvVersion</td><td>When we ask the Serial Port JSON Server widget to send us back the version from the /requestVersion signal, we receive it back on this signal.</td></tr><tr valign="top"><td>/com-chilipeppr-widget-terminal/com-chilipeppr-widget-serialport/recvStatus</td><td>When we ask for status via /requestStatus, we get a signal back with the payload of connected vs disconnected for the websocket.</td></tr>
       </tbody>
   </table>